1000 Series: School & Community Relations

 1003.3 - Public Complaints

-The board recognizes that situations may arise in the operation of the school district which are of concern to parents and other members of the school district community.
+The board recognizes situations may arise in the operation of the school district which are of concern to parents and other members of the school district community.
 While constructive criticism is welcomed, the board desires to support its employees and their actions to free them from unnecessary, spiteful, or negative criticism and complaints that do not offer advice for improvement or change.

 The board firmly believes concerns should be resolved at the lowest organizational level by those individuals closest to the concern.
 Whenever a complaint or concern is brought to the attention of the board it will be referred to the administration to be resolved.
 It will first be the responsibility of the building administrators to resolve questions and problems raised by the employees and/or the students they supervise or by other members of the school district community.
+Prior to board action, however, the following should be completed:

-1. Matters should first be addressed to the employee the individual has a complaint or concern about.
+1. Matters should first be addressed to the employee the individual has a complaint or concern about;

 4. If a matter cannot be settled satisfactorily by the superintendent, it may then be brought to the board for consideration.